Difference Between Gourds and Pumpkins

 Gourds vs Pumpkins

-The difference between gourds and pumpkins is that gourds contemplate of several sub-categories including squashes, melons, etc., and is often considered as ornamental fruit whereas pumpkins usually are considered as ornamental as well as edible.
-Often pumpkins are also incorporated into gourds but they carry their own differences and are unique in themselves.
+The difference between gourds and pumpkins is that gourds contemplate of several sub-categories, including squashes, melons, etc., and is considered as ornamental fruit whereas pumpkins are considered as ornamental as well as edible.
+Often pumpkins are also incorporated into gourds, but they carry their own differences and are unique in themselves.

 Gourds vs Pumpkins

-Gourds are generally decorative and ornamental while sometimes they are also used as musical instruments, tools, objects, articles, etc. Miniature pumpkins are also included in the gourd sub-category.
+Gourds are decorative and ornamental, while sometimes they are also used as musical instruments, tools, objects, articles, etc. Miniature pumpkins are also included in the gourd sub-category.

-Pumpkins are usually yellow to orange in color and are grown during the winter season.
-They are typically hard-shelled, and contain pulp, and are mostly edible.
-Pumpkins usually carry a strong flavor.
+Pumpkins are yellow to orange in color and are grown during the winter season.
+They are hard-shelled, and contain pulp, and are mostly edible.
+Pumpkins carry a strong flavour.

 Comparison Table